 With just a few clicks you can generate a self-hosted WordPress site with a random sub-domain and a unique username and password to login to your site.
 SSL comes pre-applied so you don’t need to worry about that.

 All you need is to click the below button or just type in InstaWP.com in the address bar and you will be taken to the website where you can generate and run your WordPress instance within seconds.

 You don’t have to worry about purchasing a domain name, a hosting service, or an SSL Certificate.
 InstaWP is equipped with all these and can generate a unique disposable WordPress instance within minutes.

 When you land on the InstaWP landing page, you will notice a Button that says “Try for Free”.
 Click on the button and you will be asked to set up your new test site.

 Step 2: Set up a Test Site

 Next, you need to configure your WordPress and choose between a few options.
-You can go with the default options that are pre-selected for ideal usage that will give you optimal performance and instant access.
+You can go with the default options pre-selected for ideal usage that will give you optimal performance and instant access.